State of Alaska

 Health Mandate 014 details the State of Alaska’s quarantine and isolation program for first responders, health care workers, homeless families, and homeless individuals.

 Health Mandate 010 gives clear requirements for all travelers arriving in Alaska from another state or country.
-All travelers must provide a qualified negative COVID-19 test, participate in a test once arriving in Alaska, or quarantine for 14 days.
+These new requirements go into effect on Tuesday, August 11, 2020.
 For more details visit: https://covid19.alaska.gov/travelers

 Health Mandates 001, 002, 003, 004, 005, 006, 007, 008, 009, 011, 012, 013, 016 have expired, been superseded, or rescinded and are no longer valid